adithyaRavindra2001/MonteCarlo/README.md

-# Monte Carlo every visit.
+# Monte Carlo Every Visit.

 We shall calculate all the episodes for the given problem and then find the state value functions.
 I have calculate the state value functions after calculating 25 random episodes first and then 50 and then 100.